 - Discuss strategies you have used to compensate for your disability in academic and/or vocational settings.

 - Proof of financial aid eligibility.

-- Submit a complete original application packet to the CSD on or before July 21, 2017 by 12:00 noon.
+- Submit a complete original application packet to the CSD on or before (to be announced)

 Incomplete or late applications will not be considered for the scholarship.

 Awards will become effective in the fall 2017 semester, in an amount not to exceed $1,000 per recipient.
 Funds will be automatically deposited in recipient's account, to be applied toward tuition, room, board, books and other academic-related expenses.
 This is a single year award but students are eligible to reapply in subsequent years.
 Awards are typically split between the fall and spring semesters.

 Students will be notified of the status of their application by (to be announced).